pit-ray/win-vind/how_to_contribute/index.md

 $ git checkout -b UNIQUE_BRANCH_NAME
 ```
 1. You can do something for this project.
-1. Build project for release in root directory.
+1. Build the project for verification.
 ``` bash
 $ ./push_preproc.bat 0.0.0
 ```